powercodeacademy/phrg-rails-js-project/README.md

 3. Refactor code.
 20-30 minutes
 4. Extend the application with a new feature, more data, a different domain etc. 20-30 minutes
 5. Submit an improved version.
-6. Write a README.md.

-### What to expect from the instructor review

-Project reviews are focused on preparing you for technical interviews.
-Treat project reviews as if they were technical interviews, in both attitude and technical presentation.
-Your instructor will deliberately give you a more challenging project review, to give you a better sense of the kind of experience and pressure that you experience during a real technical interview.
-Most technical interviewers really do want you to succeed.
-We'll work with you as many times as necessary to get you through the review if you don't nail it the first time (which is quite common and completely OK).
-However, we will potentially give you a hard time, cut you off, push you on your use of vocabulary and/or your coding choices.
-We want to try to give you a sense of what a coding interview might be like, so you build the confidence to describe your app and to write code even in a higher pressure, slightly more adversarial environment.

 #### Be scrappy.
 - If you make a mistake, correct yourself.